Ancient Japan in Poetry

 菜の花や 月は東に 日は西に

-Fields of yellow rapeseed bloom— the moon rises in the east as the sun sets in the west
+Golden rapeseed blooms stretch endlessly— the moon rises in the east as the sun sinks westward

 Yosa Buson Edo period · ca. 1760